How to Bill Change Orders on AIA G702/G703

 Why do pay apps get rejected when change orders are involved?

-Common reasons: the G702 contract sum doesn’t include COs, the SOV doesn’t match the approved revision, CO values don’t match the signed amount, or totals drift between G702 and G703.
+Common reasons are that the G702 contract sum does not include approved change orders, the SOV does not match the approved revision, CO values do not match the signed amount, or totals drift between G702 and G703.

 How does retainage apply to change order work?

-Typically retainage applies to the value earned (including approved CO work) the same way it applies to base contract work—unless your contract says otherwise.
-Apply retainage consistently in the same method each period.
+Typically retainage applies to the value earned, including approved change order work, the same way it applies to base contract work unless the contract says otherwise.
+Apply retainage consistently using the same method each period.

-Keep SOV + CO totals + rollups aligned every billing period.
+Keep SOV totals, change orders, and rollups aligned every billing period.